StashAway Simple, Versa Or GO+: Which Cash Management Account Should You Use?

 Its underlying fund is the Affin Hwang Enhanced Deposit Fund.
 Here’s how it performed in the past five years:

 The fund has a management fee and trustee fee of up to 0.50% and 0.05%.
 But when you invest through Versa, you’ll only pay 0.30% and 0.05%.
-This is lower than the underlying fund fees of GO+, but still higher than that of StashAway.
+This is lower than the underlying fund fees of GO+ and StashAway.

 ++ Withdrawal within one business day